What Does CBD Stand For?

 Related article: Is CBD Legal?

-This means that hemp-derived CBD products (or products derived from hemp) have been made widely available, since they are completely legal.
+This means that hemp-derived CBD (or products derived from hemp) have been made widely available, since they are completely legal.

 The Difference Between THC and CBD